 tcp_router.health_check_port property.
 The value of this property defaults to

-Note: This property does not affect the healthcheck of the HAProxy deployed with cf-release.
+Note: This property does not affect the health check of the HAProxy deployed with cf-deployment.

-To maintain high availability during upgrades to the HTTP router, each router is upgraded on a rolling basis.
-During upgrade of a highly available environment with multiple routers, each router is shutdown, upgraded, and restarted before the next router is upgraded.
-This ensures that any pending HTTP request passed to the HTTP router are handled correctly.
+To maintain high availability during upgrades to the Gorouter, each router is upgraded on a rolling basis.
+During upgrade of a highly available environment with multiple routers, each router is shut down, upgraded, and restarted before the next router is upgraded.
+This ensures that any pending HTTP request passed to the Gorouter are handled correctly.

 Cloud Foundry uses the following properties: